ApeCogs/apecogs.github.io/_posts/2018-3-1-Hello-World.md

 title: First!
 ---

-So I came accross Jekyll and found it was the perfect way to setup a quick blog to jot down some ideas, lessons learned and to serve as the forum for all my thoughts on AI and self-driving cars that drives my friends and family nuts, at every single dinner...
+So I came accross Jekyll and found it was the perfect way to setup a quick blog to jot down some ideas, lessons learned and to serve as the forum for all my thoughts on AI and self-driving cars.

-For now, this is just for me.
+For now, this blog is just for me.

 First !